numtide/treefmt/README.md

     treefmt [FLAGS] [OPTIONS] [paths]...

 FLAGS:
-        --clear-cache       Clear the evaluation cache.
+        --allow-missing-formatter    Do not exit with error if a configured formatter is missing --clear-cache                Clear the evaluation cache.
 Use in case the cache is not precise enough --fail-on-change             Exit with error if any changes were made.
 Useful for CI -h, --help                       Prints help information
         --init                       Create a new treefmt.toml
     -q, --quiet                      No output printed to stderr --stdin                      Format the content passed in stdin -V, --version                    Prints version information
     -v, --verbose                    Log verbosity is based off the number of v used

 OPTIONS:
         --tree-root <tree-root>    Set the path to the tree root directory.
 Defaults to the folder holding the